-Mr Wood insisted "the attack did happen" but he withdrew his statement when police asked if his fiancee had attacked him or he had "self-harmed".'Had enough'
+Mr Wood insisted "the attack did happen" but he withdrew his statement when police asked if his fiancee had attacked him or he had "self-harmed".

 He said: "They fined me £80 because I said I wanted to withdraw my statement.

 "I wanted to withdraw the statement because they were beginning to question whether my fiancee had done it.
 Then they said 'was it you who was self-harming?'
 I'd just had enough of it.

 "The attack did happen but because they (the police) didn't have a camera pointing at that exact spot it was a case that they were saying it didn't happen."